07 Apr Thy Kingdom Come Meaning | The Lord’s Prayer

 With the second line of The Lord’s Prayer, we arrive at the heart of the matter: God’s kingdom.
 To understand how Jesus views his Father’s kingdom, we first need to do something that will seem strange.
 We must take all discussion of “Heaven” off the table.
 There will be no talk about heaven with a capital “H,” the place we think we’ll go to (if lucky) when we die.
 We’re just not going to go there.

 Why?
 Because as soon as we see heaven and hell as proper names, as specific places where rewards and punishments are meted out, the acceptance of Christ and all associated good works become petty acts of bribery.
 The afterlife must remain unknown, because the quality and strength of our faith, as well as the morality of our actions, depends on the mystery.
-For this reason, Jesus calls us to attend not to the dead1 (who are beyond our reach) but to those who are living and can feel our touch.
+For this reason, Jesus calls us to attend not the dead1 (who are beyond our reach) but those who are living and can feel our touch.

 It is by nurturing the living God in ourselves and others that we make the Father’s kingdom come.2 But what exactly is this kingdom if it is not what we normally take for heaven?
 The Gospels provide us with plenty of clues.
 But also many false leads.
 We need to be careful when applying our winnowing fans.